ppannuto/patpannuto.com/classes/2022/summer/wes237b/assignment3/index.md

 Make sure that you can compile and run the NEON code on both platforms.

+If you're having difficulty figuring out the right functions to call, here is my [neon_final.c](neon_final.c).
+Do try to figure things out on your own for a bit first, however.

 _There is no deliverable for this section._

 ### Implementing an FIR filter